mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-5-x.md

 The Unicode Supplementary Multilingual Plane contains ranges such as Gothic text and Egyptian Hieroglyphics. as well as other (mainly) ancient scripts - see <a href="{{ "/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html" | prepend: site.baseurl }}">Unicode coverage of free fonts</a> for full list.

 mPDF uses a different method to embed fonts in the PDF file if they include characters from SMP or SIP, because the characters cannot be represented by a 4 character hex code 0000-FFFF.
-This method is less eficient than the default method, and it can be suppressed by adding the font name to the array <code>BMPonly</code> in the <span class="filename">config_fonts.php</span> configuration file.
+This method is less eficient than the default method, and it can be suppressed by adding the font name to the array `BMPonly` in the <span class="filename">config_fonts.php</span> configuration file.

-Note that the DejaVu fonts&nbsp; distributed with mPDF do contain a few characters in the SMP plane, but most users will not require them and by default they are added to the array <code>BMPonly</code>.
+Note that the DejaVu fonts  distributed with mPDF do contain a few characters in the SMP plane, but most users will not require them and by default they are added to the array `BMPonly`.

 # Using CJK fonts in mPDF